-Over 340 Australian native animals call tree hollows home.
-Presented by Abbie Mitchell, the author of A Hollow is a Home, this workshop provides an understanding of how an ecosystem works as students explore the roles, adaptations & needs of an eclectic group of mammals, birds, reptiles & frogs, united in their dependence on a tree hollow.
+Did you know that over 340 Australian native animals call tree hollows home?
+Presented by Abbie Mitchell, the author of A Hollow is a Home, this workshop will develop understanding of how an ecosystem works.
+Students explore the roles, adaptations & needs of an eclectic group of mammals, birds, reptiles & frogs, united in their dependence on a tree hollow.

 Watch presenter Abbie Mitchell discuss her book A Hollow is a Home on CBA Curious Creatures, Wild Minds at Taronga by clicking here (30mins).
 Abbie’s Children’s Book Council Shortlisted book, A Hollow is a Home is an excellent supporting resource for pre and post learning to this workshop.
 If you wish to purchase a copy for your school please click here.

 Please note this is a special program run by Kids Connecting Nature and has a different format to other Royal Botanic Garden excursion programs.
-For each 2 hour booking you will receive approximately 1.5 hours of face-to-face presentation and workshop, and approximately 30 minutes for a self-guided walk of the nearby gardens to look for tree hollows and evidence of animals.
-A map and activity resources will be provided for this part of the excursion.
+For each 2 hour booking you will receive approximately 1.5 hours of face-to-face presentation and workshop, and approximately 30 minutes for a self-guided walk in the nearby gardens to look for tree hollows and evidence of animals.
+A map and other activity resources will be provided for the self-guided part of the excursion.

 - Minimum number of classes per booking: 2